-The Directive on security of network and information systems (the NIS Directive) was adopted by the European Parliament on 6 July 2016.
-European Commission Vice-President Andrus Ansip, responsible for the Digital Single Market, and Commissioner Günther H. Oettinger, have issued a statement at this occasion.
-The Directive will enter into force in August 2016.
-Member States will have 21 months to transpose the Directive into their national laws and 6 months more to identify operators of essential services.
+The Directive on security of network and information systems (the NIS Directive) was adopted by the European Parliament on 6 July 2016 and entered into force in August 2016.
+Member States have 21 months to transpose the Directive into their national laws and 6 months more to identify operators of essential services.

 - a culture of security across sectors which are vital for our economy and society and moreover rely heavily on ICTs, such as energy, transport, water, banking, financial market infrastructures, healthcare and digital infrastructure.
 Businesses in these sectors that are identified by the Member States as operators of essential services will have to take appropriate security measures and to notify serious incidents to the relevant national authority.
 Also key digital service providers (search engines, cloud computing services and online marketplaces) will have to comply with the security and notification requirements under the new Directive.

 As cybersecurity threat landscape is evolving fast, it is necessary to swiftly implement the Directive.
 In view of the impending deadlines for its transposition into national legislation (by 9 May 2018), and for the identification of operators of essential services (by 9 November 2018), the Commission adopted on 13 September 2017 a Communication that aims at supporting Member States in their efforts to implement the Directive swiftly and coherently across the EU.